TULiberalArts/Sociology/pages/graduate.md

 Our graduate programs are devoted to the training of research scholars and educators in the discipline.
 We provide advanced training in sociological theory, statistics and research methods in the areas of gender and sexuality, immigration and globalization, medical sociology, race and ethnicity and urban sociology.

-We students to participate in seminars in other disciplines, including: anthropology, criminal justice, geography and urban studies, history, political science, psychology, urban education and women’s studies.

 ## What We Offer

 The Department of Sociology offers two distinct graduate programs of study:

 - The [master's program](http://bulletin.temple.edu/graduate/scd/cla/sociology-ma/) provides advanced training in sociological theory, statistics and research methods.
-- The [doctoral program](http://bulletin.temple.edu/graduate/scd/cla/sociology-phd/) concentrates on three main subfields of sociology to prepare students for research and teaching in academic settings and for advanced work in applied research settings.
+- The [doctoral program](http://bulletin.temple.edu/graduate/scd/cla/sociology-phd/) concentrates on a variety of subfields of sociology to prepare students for research and teaching in academic settings and for advanced work in applied research settings.
 The program allows students some flexibility in developing additional specialty areas.

 The main areas of graduate research are race & ethnicity, gender & sexuality, urban sociology, medical sociology, and globalization & immigration.